Technical Analysis

 Daily Price Outlook

-Impact of US Dollar Strength and Fed's Policy on USD/CAD Pair
+Impact of US Inflation Data and Fed Rate Decisions on the USD/CAD Pair

 USD/CAD Price Chart - Source: Tradingview